youandmedigital/craft-getfiles/README.md

 You might have a generic service worker setup and want to cache some font files.
 Font names change per project.
-You want to list all the fonts in your build folder and be able to format the output, so there's one thing less for you to change when you setup a new project.
+You want to list all the fonts in your build folder and be able to format the output, so there is one thing less for you to change when you setup a new project.

 **Example 2:**

 You might have a folder on your server with some images.
-You want to output the contents of this folder in the front end through twig.
+You want to output the contents of this folder in the front-end using twig.

 ## Usage